 2. All Abilities Park (Glenn Heights)

-Out of Cedar Hill, plan for about 10 min in the car — makes Glenn Heights a realistic weekday-afternoon option from Cedar Hill.
+Out of Cedar Hill, plan for about 10 min in the car, which makes Glenn Heights an easy weekday-afternoon trip from Cedar Hill.

 Location: 1938 S Hampton Rd, Glenn Heights, TX 75154